axibase/atsd-use-cases/aging-america/README.md

 **Dimishing Working Population**

 Using a `value` expression, calculated series may be created using existing data.
-Here, working-aged population data is subtracted from total population data to create a new series.
+Here, working-aged population data is subtracted from total population data to create a new series and then visualized.

 ![](images/working-population-charts.png)
 [![](images/button.png)](https://apps.axibase.com/chartlab/c4593647)